stograde/stograde/docs/SPECS.md

 # Specification (Spec) Files

-A homework is defined using a specification, or spec, file.
+How each homework gets checked is defined using a specification (or spec) file.
 These are located in the `data/specs` directory.

 ## Naming